Optics beyond Lenses with Monocle

 Optional for which we ignore

 A (“the specific part”) holds all information to produce new

 This is not a full list of Optics.
 Composition of different types of Optics

-Composition of different types of Optics is what makes them especially appealing.
+The composition of different types of Optics is what makes them especially appealing.
 It allows you to easily access and transform data between various representations.
-The beauty lies in fact that you need to define only a small portion of Optics – rest of them you can create by simply composing existing Optics.
+The beauty lies in the fact that you need to define only a small portion of Optics – the rest of them you can create by simply composing existing Optics.

-In one of previous examples we had code similar to this:
+In one of the previous examples we had code similar to this:

 We are accessing